AyxanAxn/CarInsuranceBot/README.md

   3. Handlers use repositories/services to read/write data, interact with file storage, or call external APIs.
   4. Responses are formatted and sent back to the user.
 - **Admin features** (e.g., `/stats`, `/faillogs`, `/auditlogs`) are implemented as queries with Markdown-safe output.

+> **Robustness:** If something goes wrong during policy creation (e.g., an error or failure), the system is designed to prevent issues and recover gracefully.
+You can retry, and admins can review logs and intervene if needed.

 > **CQRS ensures**: Clean separation of reads/writes, testability, and scalability.